XML RSS

 Strategy is the overall plan of what you are trying to accomplish (raise $20,000 in new revenue).

-Tactics refers to each of the specific actions to be taken (send a postcard, followed by a letter, followed by a phone call.)
-Please keep reading!
+Tactics refers to each of the specific actions to be taken (send a postcard, followed by a letter, followed by a phone call).

-The first step is to set your goals… with specifics that can be measured.
+The first strategic step is to set your goals… with specifics that can be measured.

 Most businesses have several vague goals they like to achieve: